-Most students live in modest dwellings on Taliesin campuses.
+Most students live in modest dwellings at Taliesin and Taliesin West.
 The option of living in tents or shelters in the desert at Taliesin West, or in prairie shelters at Taliesin, offers students the unprecedented experience of shaping the quality of their living spaces and to become the user of their own designs.
 For the desert dwellers, locker rooms are provided where students store their belongings and have access to bathrooms and showers.

 The Frank Lloyd Wright Foundation is a leader in its communities in preserving the natural open space that comprises the inherent character of each of its campuses.
 The open spaces are one of the unique aspects of the Taliesin educational experience and students are encouraged to make full use of the properties by studying the components of biodiversity, understanding ecological responsibility, responding to the “poetry of place,” and learning to manage the impact of a built structure on its surrounding environment.